Information for Providers

 The report forms are editable pdfs that can be completed on the computer then printed or printed then filled-out by hand.
-The completed forms should then be mailed or faxed to UCR:
+The completed forms should then be returned to Utah Cancer Registry.

 Electronic Reporting through Centers for Medicare & Medicaid Electronic Health Record (EHR) Incentive Program

-Health care providers can opt to report their cases electronically through the Centers for Medicare and Medicaid Electronic Health Record (EHR) Incentive Program, also known as Meaningful Use or Advancing Care Information.
+Health care providers can opt to report their cases electronically through the Centers for Medicare and Medicaid Electronic Health Record (EHR) Incentive Program, also known as Promoting Interoperability or Meaningful Use.

-This program provides incentives for health care providers to use an EHR to document their patient care and requires that providers meet specific measures to get the incentives.
+This program provides incentives for health care providers to use an EHR to document their patient care and requires that providers meet specific measures to receive the incentives.